-The CVC wallets section of the 2019 guidance defines a rubric for determining "[t]he regulatory interpretation of the BSA obligations of persons that act as intermediaries between the owner of the value and the value itself," which is what makes a party a money transmitter.
-The rubric consists of four factors: "(a) who owns the value; (b) where the value is stored; (c) whether the owner interacts directly with the payment system where the CVC runs; and, (d) whether the person acting as intermediary has total independent control over the value."
-FinCEN then applies this rubric to CVC wallet providers, which it breaks down along two matrices: providers of unhosted versus hosted and multi-signature (multi-sig) versus single-signature (single-sig) wallets.
+The CVC wallets section of the 2019 guidance defines a rubric for determining "[t]he regulatory interpretation of the BSA obligations of persons that act as intermediaries between the owner of the value and the value itself,"9 which is what makes a party a money transmitter.
+The rubric consists of four factors: "(a) who owns the value; (b) where the value is stored; (c) whether the owner interacts directly with the payment system where the CVC runs; and, (d) whether the person acting as intermediary has total independent control over the value."10 FinCEN then applies this rubric to CVC wallet providers, which it breaks down along two matrices: providers of unhosted versus hosted and multi-signature (multi-sig) versus single-signature (single-sig) wallets.
 Hosted wallet providers "transmit CVCs on behalf of their accountholders," possessing a user's private key, which is in contrast to unhosted wallets where the user possesses her private key.
-Multi-sig wallet providers "are entities that . . . for enhanced security, require more than one private key for the wallet owner(s) to effect transactions" and single-sig wallets are not multi-sig wallets.
-The guidance concludes that multi-sig and single-sig hosted wallet providers are money transmitters because they have "total independent control" over the value, whereas unhosted multi-sig and single-sig wallet providers are not money transmitters because the providers are not money transmitters because the providers are not money transmitters because the control.
+11 Multi-sig wallet providers "are entities that . . . for enhanced security, require more than one private key for the wallet owner(s) to effect transactions" and single-sig wallets are not multi-sig wallets.12 The guidance concludes that multi-sig and single-sig hosted wallet providers are money transmitters because they have "total independent control" over the value, whereas unhosted multi-sig and single-sig wallet providers are not money transmitters because the provider does not have such control.13